 It takes a lot longer to read how to do this simple PPO visual test than the 30 seconds it takes to do it.
 However, there are myriad ways to detect one's own PPO, and myriad ways to invent more sophisticated 'technological' ways to test others, but always making sure that there are safe guards against voluntary or involuntary false positive or false negative test results.

 Persistent peripheral oscillopsia is defined: The onset (instant or delayed for up to ten seconds) of an illusory perception of persistent and consistent rhythmical oscillation of stationary objects seen in a greater- or lesser-wide rim of the periphery of the visual field when, with one eye covered, the other eye is steadily fixated on a stationary object for up to 10 seconds.
 The illusory perception of oscillations persists for as long as steady fixation is maintained.

 Persistent peripheral oscillopsia (PPO) is ‘persistent’ in that it is always to be found at any time if there is even a fragment of a proto-memory of PTSD type 1 that is spontaneously evocable or can be evoked voluntarily as an abnormal experiential flashback.
 Its presence of PPO is regardless of how long since any abnormal experiential flashback or fragment of an abnormal experiential flashback was last evoked.
 The abnormal experiential flashback does not have to be evoked at the time of the PPO Visual Test.
-As long as persistent peripheral oscillopsia can be detected then one or more abnormal experiential flashbacks persists and hence PTSD type 1 persists.
+As long as persistent peripheral oscillopsia can be detected then one or more proto-memories and their abnormal experiential flashbacks persist and hence PTSD type 1 persists.

 For the sake of this description of The PPO Visual Test let us suppose that the subject examined is male, the examiner female.
 If possible a friend or relative of the subject will be present also, looking on to reassure him.
 The age of the subject being examined can be as young as 5 or 6 years in our clinical experience.
 If the subject has only one normally functioning eye the test is still valid, utilising the one good eye.